juanx198522/04-challenge/README.md

-# <03 JavaScript: Password Generator>
+# <04 Web APIs: Code Quiz>

 ## Description

-This Challenge invites you to build a timed coding quiz with multiple-choice questions
+In this Challenge I built a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically update HTML and CSS powered by JavaScript code.

 ## Installation